echeran/smile-of-murugan/webbook/chapter04.md

 It is a poem by Uruttiraṅkaṇṇaṉār about the proposed separation of a lady from her lover who wants to go to Kāvirippaṭṭiṉam, the capital of the Cholas.
-It has 301 lines, some of them in the *akaval*, some in *vaňci* metre, in praise of the great Chola king Karikāl.
+It has 301 lines, some of them in the *akaval*, some in *vañci* metre, in praise of the great Chola king Karikāl.
 First there is a lengthy account of the city, then 5 lines dedicated to the love element proper, and the rest of the lines deal with the exploits of Karikāl the Great.
 The poem gives a vivid portrait of the life in